jonathanlurie/Duskr/README.md

 **Duskr** will only make the interpolation over the above fields.
 The other fields will take the value set for the **first** raw image.

 ## Extend Duskr
 So far, **Dusk** does not interpolate the other field than the one shown in the above section.
-The reason is that they usually need no interpolation. **But** if you want to add the interpolation over simple fields (understand : no *curves* settings), you can add the fields names in the `settings.ini` file.
+The reason is that they usually need no interpolation. **But** if you want to add the interpolation over other simple fields (understand : no *curves* settings), you can add the fields names in the `settings.ini` file.

-So far, it is like that:
+So far, it looks that:

 ```
 [rawDevSettings]